Thursday, 15 February 2018

 I've been a huge fan of Dean Koontz since I was a teenager but I've not really been reading thrillers and suspense for the last few years so I have to confess it's been a while since I read one of his books.
 Then The Silent Corner cropped up on Netgalley and I just couldn't resist requesting it.
 You know that feeling you get when you rediscover an old favourite author and start kicking yourself for missing out on a few years of their stories?
 That's totally how I felt pretty much as soon as I started reading this but the best thing is that I now have plenty of new books to binge read!

 When her husband commits suicide leaving a chilling note that just says "I very much need to be dead" Jane Hawk is convinced that there is more to his death than meets the eye.
 As a member of the FBI she has the means to investigate and she quickly discovers a disturbing pattern of suicides under strange circumstances.
-When her family is threatened she is forced to go into hiding, quitting her job, selling her home and leaving her young daughter with distant friends she focuses all her energy into uncovering what could be a major conspiracy.
+When her family is threatened she is forced to go into hiding, quitting her job, selling her home and leaving her young son with distant friends she focuses all her energy into uncovering what could be a major conspiracy.

 The Silent Corner was a totally addictive read, short snappy chapters swiftly built momentum and I found myself devouring the story at a record pace.
 Ever increasing rates of suicides and now murder suicides.
 Human programming.
 Nanotechnology.
 Multibillionaires who think they can do whatever they like with absolutely no consequences.
 This is seriously creepy and scarily easy to imagine actually happening in the not too distant future.
 Who says technology is always a good thing?